lnguyenh/spotify-sonos-bot-skill/README.md

 * "Skip 5 songs"
 * "Previous song"
 * "Play the song Karma Police"
-* "Play some music by Coldplay" (plays the most popular songs for this artist and not the curated Spotify playlist)
+* "Play some music by Coldplay" (plays the most popular songs for this artist and not the curated Spotify playlist, that is how we like it :)
 * "Play the radio for Coldplay"
 * "Play the playlist Cool Stuff" (First looks at the user's own playlist, and fallbacks on Spotify's public playlists)